 Academic capitalism is a unique hybrid that unites the scientific search for truth and the economic maximization of profits.
 It turns universities into enterprises competing for capital accumulation and businesses into knowledge producers looking for new findings that can be turned into patents and profitable commodities.
-In order to understand what this new institutional setting means for science and the evolution of scientific knowledge, science as a field in a Bourdieusian perspective, which operates in the tension field between autonomy and heteronomy, is explored.
+To understand what this new institutional setting means for science and the evolution of scientific knowledge, science as a field in a Bourdieusian perspective, which operates in the tension field between autonomy and heteronomy, is explored.
 On this basis, crucial features of academic capitalism and their impact on science as well as the evolution of scientific knowledge are described.
 Academic capitalism is located in the zone of the intersection of scientific research, economic profit maximization, and innovation policy.
 The institutional conflicts of interest involved in the corporate funding of academic research are addressed.
 The logic of academic capital accumulation is spelled out by describing the entrepreneurial university.
-Field effects of academic capital accumulation on science, namely over-investment at the top and under-investment among the rank and file, are examined, along with the organizational effects of academic capital accumulation in terms of managerial quality assurance on diversity and creativity as crucial prerequisites of advancing scientific knowledge.
+Field effects of academic capital accumulation on science, namely increasing inequality, over-investment at the top, and under-investment among the rank and file are examined, along with the organizational effects of academic capital accumulation in terms of tightened managerial quality assurance on diversity and creativity as crucial prerequisites of advancing scientific knowledge.
 The main results of the analysis are summarized and some guidelines for future research are presented.

 International Relations theory has tended to overlook the role of Africa and Africans in the international system.
 Traditionally, the discipline’s most influential theorists have focused instead on relationships between and perspectives of “major powers.”
 A growing body of work, however, has challenged these more limited efforts to conceptualize African agency in international politics.
 This scholarship has emphasized the significant space available to, and carved-out by, African states in molding the agendas of international institutions, and the role of African governments and advocacy networks in influencing the trajectory of major international debates around issues such as aid, development, trade, climate change, and migration.
 The study of African agency in international politics continues to wrestle with two key debates: the meanings of “agency” and “African.”
 Much of the literature focuses primarily on the role and influence of African states rather than that of African citizens and communities.
 This focus provides, at best, only a partial and qualified view of the ways in which African agency is secured and exercised at the global level, particularly given the significant structural constraints imposed on Africa by global economic and political inequalities.
 The extent to which contemporary analysis captures the breadth of African engagement with the international system is also compromised by current state-centric approaches.
 It is thus necessary to examine a range of approaches adopted by scholars to deepen and nuance the study of African agency in international politics, including work on agenda-setting, mesolevel dynamics and microlevel dynamics.